 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-OPTIONAL: Are there any specific areas of research that this method could provide insight into?
-OR Can this method be applied to any other systems?
+OPTIONALOR Can this method be applied to any other systems?

 India Leclercq: This method can be used for all viruses inducing a cytopathogenic effect during the infection [1].